Ignition Interlock Driver License (IIL)

 • Is temporarily responsible for its care or maintenance.

-This requirement may be waived for most work vehicles if you:
+This requirement may be waived for 1 year for most work vehicles if you:

 1. Get your employer to sign an Employer Declaration for Ignition Interlock Exemption.